Timber Pest / Termite Inspections

 Please Note: A Pre-Purchase Building Inspection does not include a detailed Timber Pest Inspection, so it is crucial that you have a separate Timber Pest Inspection carried out by an experienced and licensed inspector.

-Subject to safe and reasonable access, the inspection will assess and report on each of the following areas of the property:
+Subject to safe and reasonable access, the Timber Pest Inspection will assess and report on each of the following areas of the property:

 - Building Interior (excluding furniture and stored items)